Tranexamic Acid: A Game Changer for Trauma Care

 5. TXA Contraindications

 Children Under 15 - We don’t routinely give TXA to children under 15 because the big trauma trials (like CRASH-2 and CRASH-3) excluded pediatric patients, so the evidence for benefit just isn’t there.
 Kids also have different clotting physiology and drug handling than adults, which makes simple weight-based extrapolation less reliable.
-TXA is widely used in pediatric surgery, but in trauma care it remains off-label and most EMS protocols avoid it until more pediatric-specific data is available.
+TXA is widely used in pediatric surgery, but in trauma care, it remains off-label, and most EMS protocols avoid it until more pediatric-specific data is available.

 Isolated Traumatic Brain Injury (TBI) - The key word here is isolated.
 Meaning if you suspect your patient has a brain bleed and no other uncontrolled hemorrhaging, you should avoid the use of TXA.
-To be clear, if you have patient with multi-system trauma, where a TBI is one of several injures, you may wish to consider the use of TXA.
+To be clear, if you have a patient with multi-system trauma, where a TBI is one of several injuries, you may wish to consider the use of TXA.

 Isolated Spinal Cord Injury - Much like an isolated TBI, you should not use TXA on patients who have a suspected isolated spinal cord injury without other signs of uncontrollable trauma.